 Prologue

-February 01, 2015 - 715 words - 4 mins Found a typo?
-Edit meBy the Author
+February 01, 2015 - 699 words - 4 mins Found a typo?
+Edit me

 This book was born by itself.
 It is not a diary nor a manual.
-It is a compilation, where we will experience the mind of someone who would not settle but fight to improve himself.
+It is a compilation where we will experience the mind of someone who would not settle but fight to improve himself.

 The order of the reflections is by the written date; therefore, we can see their evolution, as of their prose and the different expressions.
-Addressing different and broad subjects is a book with unique ideas that others that don’t know the author (who writes through these sentences) have no reason to identify.
+Addressing different and broad subjects is a book with unique ideas that others who don’t know the author (who writes through these sentences) have no reason to identify.

 By Jesús Valera Reales

-In the year 2004 and at the age of 37, our mother passed away.
+In the year 2004, at the age of 37, our mother passed away.
 She had a stroke and left my father responsible for raising eight children by himself – the oldest was 13, José María was 11, and the youngest was just 19 days old.
 We all had to change schools and redo our lives.

 Three years later, he married another woman, who made our lives a living hell.
-After many discussions with our older sister, who had by then taken up the responsibility of being “the woman of the house,” she sent her to finish her university-level studies in another city, which she perfectly could have done so in ours.
+After many discussions with our older sister, who had taken up the responsibility of being “the woman of the house,” she sent her to finish her university-level studies in another city, which she perfectly could have done in ours.
 By order of age, her next “target” was José María.

 The repercussions were so severe on José María that he tried to end his life unsuccessfully at a mountain not too long after returning home.
-That was an inflection point of which he moved on to be our older brother even more.
+That was an inflection point at which he moved on to be our older brother even more.
 We couldn’t learn much from our mother, but as siblings, we always used to stick with each other, and with him leading by example, to support one another and overcome difficulties together, I owe him a lot.

 By Francisco Javier